 Section 5.
 Upon written request to the Office of the Provost and signed by the OT-AAUP President, and no more than twice per academic year, Oregon Tech will provide OT-AAUP with the following information related to bargaining unit members that is available and readily accessible, within twenty-one (21) calendar days from receipt of the request.

 The information shall be provided in electronic format, if available, and at no cost to OT-AAUP.
-Should Oregon Tech receive a second request for the information in the same calendar year, Oregon Tech shall only provide information that has changed since responding to the first request for the information.
+Should Oregon Tech receive a second request for the information in the same academic year, Oregon Tech shall only provide information that has changed since responding to the first request for the information.

 1. Employee’s name on record with Human Resources

-2. Gender identification
+2. Pronoun preference, if provided

-3. University ID number
+3. University ID numberHighest degree earned

-4. Highest degree earned

-5. Job title, rank, and classification
+4. Job title rank, and years in rank

-6. Years in rank

-7. Current Classification of Instructional Program (CIP) code
+5. Current Classification of Instructional Program (CIP) code

-8. Name of faculty member’s immediate supervisor
+6. Name of faculty member’s immediate supervisor

-9. Assigned department (or departments, if on split appointment)
+7. Assigned department (or departments, if on split appointment)

-10. Assigned department CIP code

-11. Work location: office building, office room and assigned campus (including online).
+8. Primary work location: office building, office room and assigned campus (including online)

-12. Office phone number
+9. Office phone number

-13. University email address 14.
-Effective date of current title, rank, and classification
+10. University email address 14.
+Effective date of current title, and rank

-15. Job start and end date of current appointment
+11. Job start and end date of current notice of appointment

-16. First date of university employment
+12. First date of university employment